Click on the links below to preview selected pages from this course.

 - Example Cost Revenue Centers in the Clinical Laboratory

 - A new hematology instrument was purchased for the clinical laboratory.
-The cost was $72,000, the useful life was considered to be 5 years and the annu...
+The cost was $72,000, the useful life was considered five years, and the annual...

 - Performing a Cost Analysis Study in The Clinical Laboratory